 We can readily understand why investors are attracted to unprofitable companies.
-For example, although software-as-a-service business Salesforce.com lost money for years while it grew recurring revenue, if you held shares since 2005, you'd have done very well indeed.
+For example, biotech and mining exploration companies often lose money for years before finding success with a new treatment or mineral discovery.
 But while history lauds those rare successes, those that fail are often forgotten; who remembers Pets.com?

-When Might Achieve Life Sciences Run Out Of Money?
+When Might Chimeric Therapeutics Run Out Of Money?

 A company's cash runway is the amount of time it would take to burn through its cash reserves at its current cash burn rate.
-As at September 2019, Achieve Life Sciences had cash of US$7.4m and such minimal debt that we can ignore it for the purposes of this analysis.
-In the last year, its cash burn was US$15m.
-That means it had a cash runway of around 6 months as of September 2019.
-With a cash runway that short, we strongly believe that the company must raise cash or else douse its cash burn promptly.
+In December 2021, Chimeric Therapeutics had AU$13m in cash, and was debt-free.
+Looking at the last year, the company burnt through AU$16m.
+That means it had a cash runway of around 10 months as of December 2021.
+To be frank, this kind of short runway puts us on edge, as it indicates the company must reduce its cash burn significantly, or else raise cash imminently.
 Depicted below, you can see how its cash holdings have changed over time.

-How Is Achieve Life Sciences's Cash Burn Changing Over Time?
+How Is Chimeric Therapeutics' Cash Burn Changing Over Time?

-Since its cash burn is moving in the wrong direction, Achieve Life Sciences shareholders may wish to think ahead to when the company may need to raise more cash.
+Given its cash burn trajectory, Chimeric Therapeutics shareholders should already be thinking about how easy it might be for it to raise further cash in the future.
 Generally speaking, a listed business can raise new cash through issuing shares or taking on debt.
-One of the main advantages held by publicly listed companies is that they can sell shares to investors to raise cash to fund growth.
+Commonly, a business will sell new shares in itself to raise cash and drive growth.
 By looking at a company's cash burn relative to its market capitalisation, we gain insight on how much shareholders would be diluted if the company needed to raise enough cash to cover another year's cash burn.